opbokel/circe-empty-aware/README.md

 case class ItemOptDoc(name: String, documentation: Option[Documentation])
 ```

-An ItemOptDoc have a name and possible a Documentation.
-An ItemOptDoc have a name and possible a Documentation. **This was made that way to allow the encoded json to support null documentation key and reduce payload.**
+An ItemOptDoc have a name and possibly a Documentation. **This was made that way to allow the encoded json to support null documentation key and reduce payload.**

-And the encoders something like this:
+And the encoders are something like this:

 ```scala
 implicit val docEncoder = deriveEncoder[Documentation]